luke-stoner/AC215_LNT/README.md

 For this milestone we wrote initial dockerfiles and scripts to complete our data collection and preprocessing tasks.

 For data collection, we scrape captions from the internet archive (via scrape_candidates.py) for each presidential candidate and store the scraped text, along with date and network, to an output csv file.
+For future milestones, we will streamline our scraping via an API solution rather than raw scraping to conserve resources.
+While the current solution is operable and works well on a local machine, we need a more feasible solution within a container on GCP.

 Next, the csv files are passed into label_candidates.py to be cleaned and provided a sentiment label.
 The text is shortened from ~200 words to between 50 and 100 words, terminating at the end of a sentence to capture proper context.
 The full scraped captions were too long and later portions typically did not relate to our desired candidate.
 Once cleaned, each caption is provided a basic sentiment label (0: Negative, 1: Neutral, 2: Positive) via NLTK's VADER.
 These labels will later be used to fine tune our pretrained BERT sentiment classifier.